 Regarding the Applicant churches, Chief Justice Hinkson found that Dr. Henry’s Orders infringe the fundamental freedoms of religion, speech, assembly and association, but ruled that the infringements are justified.
 The Chief Justice found that Dr. Henry was owed deference to her decision-making and was not required to be correct in making her orders but only needed to have acted in a reasonable range of alternatives.

 The Justice Centre is appealing the BC Court decision to deny churches the right to hold in-person gatherings for worship.

 A Decade of Fighting for Freedom

 The Justice Centre is entirely independent and committed to fighting for the freedoms of all Canadians.
 We are not associated with any other groups or organizations, cannot be influenced, and receive no government funding.
 Our lawyers and staff are deeply committed to fighting for the freedom of Canadians.
-With a 10-year history of fighting for the constitutional freedoms of Canadians, and many successes (see Concluded Cases, and Out of Court Victories), our entire team has very carefully targeted legal strategies taking into account how the court system works, to challenge these unconstitutional lockdowns.
+With a 10-year history of fighting for the constitutional freedoms of Canadians, and many successes (see Concluded Cases, and Out of Court Victories), our entire team has very carefully targeted legal strategies taking into account how the court system works, the legal arguments that must me made to successfully advance a Charter challenge, and we will continue to challenge these unconstitutional lockdowns.